klemeragm/my-portfolio/README.md

 You can use <code>npm i build</code>

 # Authors
-Klemer Monteiro and Tank to refer: @AdrianaSaty
+@klemeragm and appreciate to refer to <a href="https://github.com/AdrianaSaty">Adriana Saty</a> for content